Quarterly Product Reviews: A Practical Guide to Driving Growth

 What is a Product Review?
 Why are they important?

-The result of the review is a clear product portfolio, roadmap, or plan of action that aligns with the company's productization goals and a better understanding of what stakeholders can anticipate now, next, and later.
-The quarterly product review bridges the gap between the early planning stage when the product vision is vague and complex, and the later stages, when all the details are laid out.
+The quarterly product review bridges the gap between the early planning stage, when the product vision is vague and complex, and later stages, when all the details are laid out.

 Who should attend?

-It is important that the entire team comes together and assesses the product portfolio to ensure that their product strategy is aligned with their overall business objectives.
+It is important that the entire team comes together and assesses the product portfolio, to ensure that their product strategy is aligned with their overall business objectives.

 How you identify key stakeholders is critical for success; this group should include company leaders, product managers, and anyone else whose buy-in and input will be needed for decisions about products.
 It’s important to not only select the right team but also ensure that they are aware of the agenda and their role in the process.